stanchan/ansible-role-prometheus/README.md

 prometheus
 =====

-This role installs and configures prometheus and alertmanager.
+This role installs and configures Prometheus, Alertmanager, Pushgateway and Node Exporter.